The Best XLR Cables

 Troubleshooting and care

 If you hear crackle or dropouts, suspect the cable first — wiggle-test the connectors and try a replacement before blaming the mic or interface.
+If you want to be sure, it’s quick to test an XLR cable for faults, and a damaged one is often cheap to repair yourself rather than bin.
 Coil cables loosely using an over-under technique to avoid kinks, and don’t yank from the cable when unplugging.
 Proper handling makes a good cable last for years.
 For getting clean signal into your system once cabling is sorted, see how to set up an audio interface and the home studio setup hub.

 Frequently asked questions